 At the heart of everything we do are our members who support our values and deliver the vast majority of our work by volunteering their time and energy.
-At our annual gathering, called the General Council, these volunteers elect a Board of Trustees who run the charity on their behalf.
-Formally we are the Ramblers Association, but we operate as the Ramblers.
+At our annual general meeting, called general council, these volunteers elect a board of trustees who run the charity on their behalf.
+Formally, we are the Ramblers Association, but we operate as the Ramblers.

-There are hundreds of Ramblers groups in Britain.
-When you join the Ramblers we allocate you to your nearest group but you can also choose which group to join.
-Some people join a group near where they work while others join groups that are for a particular age group.
+There are around five hundred Ramblers groups in Britain.
+When you join the Ramblers we can allocate you to your nearest group but you can also choose which group to join.
+Some people join a group near where they work while others join groups that are aimed at a particular age group.

-To ensure that Ramblers members have real ownership of what we do locally each group has a committee that is elected annually.
+To ensure that Ramblers members have real ownership of what we do locally, each group is run by a committee that is elected annually.

-Area volunteers help support and coordinate the work of the groups.
+Area volunteers help support and coordinate the work of the groups in delivering our mission.
 For example they help identify what funds groups need and encourage groups to try out new things.
-Area volunteers are delegates from within Ramblers groups which helps to make sure that groups feel part of the wider organisation.
+Many area volunteers are delegates from the constituent groups which helps to make sure that groups feel part of the wider organisation.

 In England and Wales areas play a pivotal role in coordinating volunteers who work to protect paths and increase access to the countryside.
 For example, an area will have volunteers inspecting footpaths in each parish and will then liaise with the relevant highway authority to get problems solved.

 Areas play a key role in communicating our work.
 They provide a first point of contact for the Ramblers with local government, other local charities and the local offices of national bodies such as Natural England.

 Areas elect delegates to attend our annual general council, which in turn elects the board of trustees who run the organisation on behalf of members.
 General council also holds the trustees to account, approves the annual report and accounts and provides guidance.
 It is also the ultimate authority for changes to our constitution.